Tennessee Propellers, Inc.

 *Rotation - Left Hand or Right Hand

 Tennessee Propellers Inc. manufactures wooden propellers for ultralight aircraft, experimental aircraft, powered parachutes, and microlight aircraft.
-We were also the world distributor for Zenoah two cycle engines, models G50C, G50D and G25B-1 before 2004 when Zenoah discontinued propuction of those engines.
+We USED TO BE the world distributor for Zenoah two cycle engines, models G50C, G50D and G25B-1.
+IN 2004, Zenoah DISCONTINUED PRODUCTION OF THESE ENGINES.
+We have a limited inventory of most Zenoah engine parts.
+Call or e-mail to check for part availability.